Kimiya-HDZ/a1-transcoder/app/A1_response_to_criteria.md

 - **Name:** Kimiya Heidarzadeh Naeini
 - **Student number:** n11668075
 - **Application name:** My Video Transcoder
 - **Two line description:** This REST API allows user to upload and transcode in different resolutions (360, 480, 720, 1080p).
-Users can also view the history of their uploads and jobs in detail, while the admin has the privilage of accessing everyone's history.
+Users can also view the history of their uploads and jobs in detail, while the admin has the privilege of accessing everyone's history.

 Core criteria
 ------------------------------------------------

 ### Containerise the app

-- **ECR Repository name:**: n11668075-a1-transcoder
+- **ECR Repository name:** n11668075-a1-transcoder
 - **Video timestamp:**
 - **Relevant files:**
     - Dockerfile